DauletBai/tengri-lang/docs/philosophy/README.md

 ## 2. The Hypothesis: Linguistic Clarity as Computational Clarity

-The core hypothesis of the Tengri project is that the structural and semantic clarity of **agglutinative languages** (such as Kazakh) can serve as a blueprint for a more efficient computing paradigm.
+The core hypothesis of the tenge project is that the structural and semantic clarity of **agglutinative languages** (such as Kazakh) can serve as a blueprint for a more efficient computing paradigm.

 This is not a mystical concept, but an engineering one.
 Agglutinative morphology works like a simple, linear state machine: